Endemol Shine Group: Merger of Endemol, Shine Group, CORE Media Group

 On 17 December 2014, 21st Century Fox and funds managed by affiliates of Apollo Global Management, LLC had announced their completion of the transaction to create the group consists of Endemol, Shine Group and CORE Media, under the previously announced terms.
 On that same day it was announced by Shine Group that the joint venture would be named 'Endemol Shine Group' and it was announced that Endemol's worldwide distribution division Endemol Worldwide Distribution was being merged with Shine's Group international division Shine International under Endemol Worldwide Distribution's CEO becoming president of the newly merged distribution label of the Endemol Shine Group.
 Both Apollo and 21st Century Fox owning 50% of the joint venture that took place on 1 January 2015.

 On 15 January 2015, Endemol Shine Group announced appointing former Endemol UK CEO Lucas Church to be Chairman of Endemol Shine UK, former Endemol UK Chief Operating Officer Richard Johnston becoming CEO of Endemol Shine UK.

 In March 2015 following the merger of Endemol Worldwide Distribution and Shine International into one global international distribution division back in December 2014, Endemol Shine Group announced that its global international distribution division had been given a name "Endemol Shine International" which will focus on their distribution hubs across eight counties with former Endemol CEO Cathy Payne heading the combined distribution division along with former Endemol executive Mark Lawrence heading the business in Europe alongside LA-based Matt Creasey which will head up the operations in the Americas, Asia, Australia and New Zealand.
-Two days later in March of that same year after Endemol Shine Group had gave their international distribution division a name, Endemol Shine Group announced a restructuring of their Scandinavian operations by launching a new Nordic division called Endemol Shine Nordics with Endemol's own Nordic division Endemol Nordics being shut down and merged into Shine Nordics with CEO Michael Porseryd stepping down alongside Endemol's Scandinavian operations (Endemol Norway, Endemol Finland and Endemol Denmark) being discontinued as labels and was merged into.
+Two days later in March of that same year after Endemol Shine Group had given their international distribution division a name, Endemol Shine Group announced a restructuring of their Scandinavian operations by launching a new Nordic division called Endemol Shine Nordics with Endemol's own Nordic division Endemol Nordics being shut down and merged into Shine Nordics with CEO Michael Porseryd stepping down alongside Endemol's Scandinavian operations (Endemol Norway, Endemol Finland and Endemol Denmark) being discontinued as labels and was merged into.
 Endemol Shine Nordics' own production subsidiary Shine Nordics as Endemol Shine International co-CEO & former Shine Nordics chairman Gary Carter overseeing the new division alongside former Shine Nordics executives Bertil Rosenlund and Victoria Kjellberg.